Research Activity Digest

 Indjikian moderates Shipping Market Update Session at TXF Global Commodity Finance 2020 Conference

 On 5 November 2020, Dr. Rouben Indjikian moderated the session on problems and prospects of shipping industry in these difficult times.
-Panellists included Jan Hoffmann, Chief, Trade Logistics Branch of UNCTAD (who made a short presentation); Richard Watts, Managing Director HR Maritime, Geneva based consultancy on international trade and shipping, and Barry Stimpson, Partner, Squire Patton Boggs, global law firm, active in commodities & shipping.
+Panellists included Jan Hoffmann, Chief, Trade Logistics Branch of UNCTAD (who made a short presentation); Richard Watts, Managing Director HR Maritime, Geneva based consultancy on international trade and shipping, and Barry Stimpson, Partner, Squire Patton Boggs, global law firm, active in commodities and shipping.

 While opening the session Dr. Indjikian stressed that shipping is one of the key backbones of global supply chains taking care of more than 80% of transportation of global merchandise exports, which itself represents around one quarter of world GDP.
 Production and exploitation of ships represent highly capital intensive and technologically advanced economic activities, involving a multitude of interdependent players, permitting consumers to have access to goods coming from all over the world.
 Coronavirus pandemic hit hard the movement of people and related services.
 Movement of goods was affected to lesser extent with fuel commodities trade experiencing the sharpest contraction.